China launches first cargo spacecraft as part of space station goal

 BEIJING (Reuters) - China launched its first cargo spacecraft on Thursday, taking another step towards its goal of establishing a permanently manned space station by 2022.

-President Xi Jinping has prioritized advancing China's space program to strengthen national security.
+President Xi Jinping has prioritised advancing China's space programme to strengthen national security.

 The Tianzhou-1 cargo resupply spacecraft lifted off early evening on a Long March-7 Y2 rocket from the Wenchang Satellite Launch Centre in the southern island province of Hainan.